 These programs include prayer, inspirational instruction and support and other faith-based approaches to the dieting experience.

-1. These programs address the spiritual aspect of your problems with being overweight, which may be the most important component of successful weight loss.
+1. Faith-based diets address the spiritual aspect of your problems with being overweight, which may be the most important component of successful weight loss.

 2. They provide a lot of positive feedback and support and encourage you to think of yourself more in terms of your inside than your outside.

 3. The underlying problems in your life that have led to weight gain may be more thoroughly addressed, which could increase your chances of long-term success.

 1. Even if a faith-based approach is an effective way to lose weight, money-making and religion do not often mix well, so beware of someone who is using religion rather than a sincere desire to help you, just to get your hard-earned cash.

 2. Programs that rely on a faith-based approach may have some confusing doctrinal issues that don't match your belief system and therefore could derail your weight loss attempts as well as your faith!